- 1 Why the Energiewende

 - F Germany demonstrates that fighting climate change and phasing out nuclear power can be two sides of the same coin.

 - G The German Energiewende is broader than often discussed.
-It not only includes renewable electricity, but also changes to energy use in the transportation and housing sectors.

 - H The German Energiewende is here to stay.